 tax file number (TFN).

-There are also specific circumstances in which we will ask for additional sensitive information such as:
+There are also specific circumstances in which we will ask for your sensitive information such as:

 personal health information from medical practitioners when you are making a claim

-details of your dependents for the purposes of paying benefits in the event of your death.
+details of your dependents, as defined at section 10 of the Superannuation Industry (Supervision) Act 1993, for the purposes of paying benefits in the event of your death.

 We will always seek your consent before collecting this kind of sensitive information.